Regional Energy Coaches (REC) program Frequently Asked Questions (FAQ)

 • Walkthrough energy assessments

-• Planning for energy efficiency within a retrofit or new build project
+• Planning for energy efficiency in a retrofit or new build

 • Technical advice on energy-saving technologies and solutions